Do you know a child or young person (0-25 years) who needs support?

-Scotty’s provides support to children and young people who have suffered the loss of a parent who served in the British Armed Forces.
-We are there to provide emotional support when times are tough, but also to help our Members thrive through our many education and development activities.
+Scotty’s provides support to children and young people who have experienced the death of a parent who served in the British Armed Forces.
+We are here to provide emotional support when times are tough, but also to help our Members thrive through our many education and development activities.

 Our Smiles programme helps to reconnect families to the military community through group events, it builds confidence through participation in our fun activities, and allows families to remember their hero together during respite breaks or at special Remembrance events.